-Follow in the footsteps of countless traders, explorers and missionaries, as you get to discover one of China’s richest provinces in landscapes, architecture and ethnicities.
+Follow in the footsteps of countless traders, explorers and pilgrims, as you get to discover one of China’s richest provinces in landscapes, architecture and ethnicities.
 Find out more about Yunnan's intriguing past and listen to the anecdotes of our local friends.
 Relive the old ways of exploration in the Eastern Himalayas at 3,000m altitude, look for evidence of an earlier foreign presence and feast on the many cuisines as you travel the ancient trade routes, which brought prosperity to one of China's most remote corners.

 LIJIANG | BEYOND THE JADE DRAGON

 Lijiang Valley | visit the former residence of a foreign explorer, who made the last village of the valley his home for 20+ years in the first half of the 20th century, before you continue to the original Naxi capital and learn more about Dongba culture & traditions.

 Tiger Leaping Gorge | a natural wonder carved out by the rushing waters of the mighty Yangtze River over the course of millennia.
 Leave the masses behind and hike one of the lesser known trails criss-crossing the picturesque hillsides.